 The Company is a self-managed investment trust run by its Board, which takes all major investment decisions collectively.
-At present all the Directors are male, although this is expected to change by the time of the AGM in July 2016 (see under Nomination Committee on page 27).
-In order to conform with the EU's Alternative Investment Fund Managers Directive (the "AIFMD") the Board appointed its subsidiary, Personal Assets Trust Administration Company Limited, with effect from 22 July 2014 as its AIFM.
+At present all the Directors are male, but Jean Sharp will be appointed as a Director immediately following the Annual General Meeting on 21 July 2016.
+In order to conform with the EU's Alternative Investment Fund Managers Directive (the "AIFMD") the Board appointed its subsidiary, Personal Assets Trust Administration Company Limited, as its AIFM with effect from 22 July 2014.
 The day-to-day management of the portfolio has been delegated by the AIFM to Troy Asset Management Limited ("Troy"), the Investment Adviser, and is the responsibility of Sebastian Lyon, the Chief Executive of Troy, in particular.